This 20 credit module enables the student to acquire the

 grounded theory and the use of data analysis software (e.g. NVivo).

-Taught and practical sessions will be based around real-world Faculty of Health: Medicine, Dentistry and Human Sciences research data produced by the research teams at Plymouth University.
+Taught and practical sessions will be based around real-world Faculty of Health research data produced by the research teams at Plymouth University.
 Practical sessions involve qualitative data collection techniques with fellow students within taught sessions.

 This module will: